-Laura Boone is the Communications and Marketing Associate for the Celiac Disease Foundation.
+Laura Boone is the Development Manager for the Celiac Disease Foundation.
 As the Team Gluten-Free Director, she manages CDF fundraising events and the Student Ambassador Program.
 Through social media channels, Laura ensures the celiac disease community is consistently informed about CDF’s research, education, and advocacy initiatives.
 She also cultivates relationships with food manufacturers and helps manage the annual CDF Gluten-Free EXPO.

 After her diagnosis in 2011, Laura became an active leader for public health equity.
 She earned her Master’s in Health and Human Performance and taught Health Education at Middle Tennessee State University.
 She is excited to join the CDF team in empowering the lives of those with celiac disease.

 Julia McBeth is the Research and Advocacy Coordinator for the Celiac Disease Foundation.
 She manages the Foundation’s iCureCeliac patient registry and Patient Advocacy Program in addition to developing research and advocacy content for various communication vehicles.
 She works with the Foundation’s Medical Advisory Board and Research Committee to identify, prepare, and manage research grant and project opportunities based upon community needs.